eventide-project/docs/user-guide/message-store/server-functions.md

 ## Get Last Message from a Stream

-Retrieve the last message in a stream.

 ``` sql
 get_last_message(
   stream_name varchar
 )
 ```

+### Returns

+Row from the [messages](/user-guide/message-store/anatomy.html#messages-table) table that corresponds to the highest version number for the stream.

 ### Arguments